thinktomorrow/package-docs/src/guidelines/gtm.md

 We use GTM to implement tags or analytics tracking without needing to change the code every time.

+Follow these steps for a basic setup or use this gist and import our basic settings.
+You can download the .json here: [https://gist.github.com/yinx/8d161ee56e786f983fd5eabcb3b199b7](https://gist.github.com/yinx/8d161ee56e786f983fd5eabcb3b199b7)

+To import it follow the steps below to create an account and container.
+Then go to Admin in the top left and select import container.
+This is where you upload the .json.

+You can create a new workspace or import/merge it in the current workspace.

+To get started with this workspace set your analytics id in the 'lookup table' variable.

+For more explanation on the lookup table you can look [here](#initial-setup)

 ## Getting started

 To get started with Tag manager go to [https://tagmanager.google.com/](https://tagmanager.google.com/)